-Published in 1917, Ernest Poole’s winner of the first ever Pulitzer Prize in 1918, His Family, is a surprisingly delightful read.
-The book has been largely out of print in recent years, and much like other early winners of the Pulitzer Prize, including Booth Tarkington’s The Magnificent Ambersons, His Family is largely overlooked by modern audiences.
+Published in 1917, Ernest Poole’s, His Family, winner of the first Pulitzer Prize for the Novel in 1918, is a surprisingly delightful read.
+The book has been largely out of print in recent years.
+Much like other early winners of the Pulitzer Prize, including Booth Tarkington’s The Magnificent Ambersons, Poole’s His Family is largely overlooked by modern audiences.

 It tells the story of the relatable but sometimes-curmudgeon Roger Gale who runs a “media clipping” service in New York -a business that provides particular headlines relevant to a client’s business needs.
 Today, this job has been long eliminated, tossed to the wayside in the age of automation.
 The novel is a long reflection about the changes and growth in New York City, for better or for worse.
 It tells of the trials of his three adult daughters at his home in New York and farm in rural New Hampshire.
 His wife died years prior, and it was her dying wish that he remain closer to their daughters.